ultimaterpa/urpameasure/README.md

 TODO

 ## Documentation
-Module has two main classes: `Console` and `Sydesk` for working with Management Console and Sydesk respectively.
+The module has two main classes: `Console` and `Sydesk` for working with Management Console and Sydesk respectively.
 Both classes are very similar.
 They differ only in measurement values that can be written with them.

 ### Class Console